hidayahrr/hidayahrr/README.md

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, a Business Intelligence Developer and an aspiring Data Engineer with extensive experiences in tech companies such as Tokopedia, CT Corp Digital, Titipaja, and CIFOR.
+😃 My name is Hidayah Rizki Ramadhan, a Business Intelligence Developer and an aspiring Data Engineer with extensive experience in tech companies such as Tokopedia, CT Corp Digital, Titipaja, and Wagely.

-🎓 I earned my Bachelor Degree in Business Management studies at Institut Teknologi Bandung.
+🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.

 👨‍💻 Currently, I work full-time as a Business Intelligence Developer at CIFOR.
-During my free time, I open for various freelancing opportunities to practice my skills and building my portfolio.
+I am open to various freelancing opportunities to practice my skills and build my portfolio during my free time.

-🎸 Outside the world of working, I love to do some investing in various financial instruments and practicing martial arts.
+🎸 Outside the world of work, I love to invest in various financial instruments and practice martial arts.
 Oh!
 I also love reading books on personal development & financial literacy.

-✈️ Please visit my latest projects at repositories.
+✈️ Please visit my latest projects in repositories.

 ## 🛠️ Skills

-◼ Microsoft Office

-◼ Google Suite

 ◼ Microsoft SQL Server